Council on Teacher Education

 1. Met all requirements for graduation in their home college.

-2. Completed all early field experiences.
+2. Completed and logged all early field experiences.

 3. Passed all assessments including the Illinois content area test.